notthere-2023/Sustainability-of-OSS/README.md

 ## How to join
 1. Fork the repository and create a folder with whatever name
 2. put all things during your exploration under your folder
-3. then commit and make a PR.
+3. then commit and make a PR